tqn/findex/README.md

 ## Setup
 1. Install this package globally with `npm i -g tqn/findex#[VERSION TAG]`.
-2. Invoke with `findex`.
-Find usage with `findex --help`
+2. Invoke with `findex`

 ### To Configure
-1. Run `npm bin` to find the location of this installed package.
+1. Run `findex --config` to find the location of the configuration file.
-2. Edit `config.cson` with the host you want to use, the elasticsearch index, and the elasticsearch type.
+2. Edit the file.

 ## Todo
 - [ ] Increase coverage.